Nuand/bladeRF/hdl/fpga/platforms/common/bladerf/software/README.md

     - Now Rebuild the C/C++ indexer.
 You may also have to right-click the project and select *Index --> Search for unresolved includes* or *Index --> Re-resolve unresolved includes*
   - Eclipse may continue to complain about some Altera-specific includes missing, but these can simply be ignored.

-- Building the `bladeRF_nios` project will fail stating that the BSP directory could not be found.
-This is because the environment variable `WORKDIR` has not been set.
-To set this:
+- The launcher sets the `WORKDIR` environment variable for the selected build.
+To switch to a different build after Eclipse has started:
   - Right-click the `bladeRF_nios` project and select *Properties*
   - Under *C/C++ Build --> Environment*, click *Add* to create a new environment variable
   - For *Name*, type `WORKDIR`